-I began my university education at Georgetown University’s Walsh School of Foreign Service analyzing the diversity of different societies and the complex ways in which they interact.
+I grew up in a small town in the suburbs of New York City, but began my university studies in Washington, at Georgetown University’s Walsh School of Foreign Service.
 While deeply interested in a variety of humanistic and social science methodologies, I nonetheless found myself repeatedly explaining international processes and situations with reference to the past.
 It was a trend reinforced by a year studying at St. Peter’s College of the University of Oxford and two years working as a healthcare best practice researcher and consultant in the private sector.

-Outside of the university, I am passionate about classical music and the visual arts, but also enjoy a walk in the Rocky Mountains or a Saturday afternoon baseball game.
-From my research and professional life, I maintain a deep interest in issues of health care and migration policy.
-Over the years, I have also been fortunate to have lived in several countries and take from these experiences a commitment to enhancing international studies and international opportunities for students.
+Outside of the university, I am passionate about classical music, languages, and the visual arts, but also enjoy a walk in the mountains, a stroll in the city, or a bit of sports.
+Over the years, I have also been fortunate to have lived in several countries.
+From my research and professional life, I maintain a deep interest in issues of health care, migration, and education.